 Since lemon crinkles are a crowd-pleaser, let me tell you this is the best and only recipe you'll ever need.
 Perfectly tender, easy to make, and with an intense fresh lemon flavor, they’re simply sensational!

 As far as lemon cookies go, these are extremely good.
-And truth is that I’m not, in essence, a cookie person.
+And the truth is that I’m not, in essence, a cookie person.
 I'm more of a cake fiend.

 I told you before how I take all my baking to the office.
-These little lemony things brought raves and more raves.
-Pretty much like the brownie cookies, or the Mexican wedding cookies.
+These little lemony things brought raves and more raves—pretty much like the brownie cookies or the Mexican wedding cookies.

 They are soft and lemony and keep well for days.
 I dare say the lemon flavor intensified after a few days.